Yelab2020/RECAST/README.md

       --perform_normalize BOOL: Whether to perform filtering and log-normalization on spatial data (True/False) (default: True)
 ```

-P.S.
-We evaluated the model using pseudo-spatial data generated from six gold-standard single-cell datasets using STEM ( [*Hao et al., 2024*](https://doi.org/10.1038/s42003-023-05640-1) ).
+*   We evaluated the model using pseudo-spatial data generated from six gold-standard single-cell datasets using STEM ( [*Hao et al., 2024*](https://doi.org/10.1038/s42003-023-05640-1) ).
 The default parameters provided in this repository were selected based on their robust performance across these tests.
 These settings are suitable for most tasks and serve as an excellent starting point for personalized parameter tuning.

 ### Examples